tobyhede/tobyhede.com/site/README.md

 The `src/content/` directory contains "collections" of related Markdown and MDX documents.
 Use `getCollection()` to retrieve posts from `src/content/blog/`, and type-check your frontmatter using an optional schema.
 See [Astro's Content Collections docs](https://docs.astro.build/en/guides/content-collections/) to learn more.

 Any static assets, like images, can be placed in the `public/` directory.

+## 🎨 Theme and Dark Mode

+This site includes a custom dark mode implementation:

+- **Default**: Dark mode is enabled by default for all visitors
+- **Theme Toggle**: Click the sun/moon icon in the footer to switch themes
+- **Persistence**: Your theme preference is saved in browser localStorage
+- **FOUC Prevention**: Theme loads before page render to prevent flash of unstyled content

+The theme system uses CSS variables defined in `src/styles/global.css`.
+Colors automatically adjust when switching between light and dark modes.

 ## 🧞 Commands